CoreMedia/coremedia-studio-hub/documentation/Studio-Customization.md

 If this constructor is used, the column value ("publish") will be looked up in the Studio resource bundle _CoreIcons.properties_ and the icon will be shown with it's tooltip and the given optional icon text.

+### Custom Forms

+The Studio Hub comes with a custom link list that can be added to any document form of a content type, that owns a struct property.